vele616/monorepo/packages/jobboard/website/content/jobs/linux-kernel-developer-remote-anywhere-collabora-ctPOP.md

 url: "https://jobs.lever.co/collabora/477381bb-3cce-414c-ad07-982c004ac5ba"
 applyUrl: "https://jobs.lever.co/collabora/477381bb-3cce-414c-ad07-982c004ac5ba/apply"
 timestamp: 1612310400000
-hashtags: "#linux,#marketing,#ui/ux,#management"
+hashtags: "#linux,#management,#ui/ux,#marketing"
 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/collabora"
 companyWebsite: "http://www.collabora.com/"
-summary: "To apply as a linux kernel developer at Collabora, you preferably need to have some knowledge of: experience in: #linux, #marketing, #ui/ux."
+summary: "To apply as a Linux Kernel Developer at Collabora, you preferably need to have some knowledge of: #linux, #marketing, #ui/ux."
 summaryBackup: "Collabora is looking for a linux kernel developer that has experience in: #linux, #marketing, #ui/ux."
-featured: 20
+featured: 18
 ---

 Collabora is currently looking for a very technically capable, enthusiastic and passionate Linux Kernel Software Developer to join its ever growing engineering team.